Dogs of the Dow Mutual Fund Dividends

 There are only a handful of mutual funds and ETFs that invest in the Dogs of the Dow and none of them hold 100% "dogs;" they typically represent around 50% or so of these funds' portfolio holdings:

 Investing in Dogs of the Dow mutual funds can be a good way for investors to gain access to value stocks while earning income.
 Also, dividend mutual funds can be wise alternatives to bond funds, albeit riskier, in low or rising interest rate environments.
 However, investors should be cautioned that they are concentrated within the value objective and may not be well-diversified.
-For example, during the market meltdown of 2008, financial stocks were some of the highest-paying dividend stocks but they were also the biggest losers during that bear market.

 On a final note, investing strategies are like food diets: There is no "best investment strategy" except the one that works best for you.
 Mutual funds that hold Dogs of the Dow stocks can be used as a part of a diversified portfolio.
 If you want to buy mutual funds that pay dividends, Dogs of the Dow funds are not the only option.
 The leading factors in determining mutual funds selection are the appropriateness of the fund in the investor's objectives and the investor's risk tolerance.